 Decades of research outline a clear need for parent involvement in a child's educational experience.
 When families are engaged in school, their children are more likely to succeed.

 However, the research also shows that there are many common barriers to parental involvement.
 These barriers—such as a lack of time, childcare needs, and negative perceptions about school and staff—can make it difficult for families to engage in their children's education.

 There is no one-size-fits-all approach to family engagement.
 However, it’s crucial to ensure families have a voice in their child’s educational experience.
-Amid the COVID-19 pandemic and recent racial injustices across our country, investing in authentic family-school partnerships—from early childhood through secondary school—will be more important than ever as students transition back to school this fall.
-Random acts of engagement are not enough; districts must look to systemically involve families across all grade levels.
+Random acts of engagement are not enough; districts must look to systematically involve families across all grade levels.

 What is Family Engagement?

 Family engagement is the shared responsibility of family members, schools, and communities.
 District and school leaders often consider family engagement a two-way process that begins in early childhood education, persists through high school, and occurs across multiple settings where children learn.

 Relational trust, mutual respect, and cultural responsiveness are pillars of systemic family engagement.
 The Global Family Research Project, led by researchers at Harvard University, identifies systemic family engagement – that is, parent engagement that is integrated into school structures and educator professional development – as a core component of educational goals, such as student achievement, school turnaround, and school readiness.